 How to manage to study in Australia amid or post-COVID-19?

 The toughest challenge amidst all this is to understand how a student ought to address the challenges exposed by COVID-19.
 Several students have pushed their admission applications till the next year, but there are so many who are looking for education options in different countries and hoping to travel abroad to get a campus learning experience and continue their studies as usual.

-Through these unsure times, the most ordinarily raised concern is about the allocation of funding and scholarships which will ease out the monetary pressures on the scholars.
-Australia has always allotted funds to international education sectors and is proposing to structure their funding even during these sad times.
+Through these unsure times, the most ordinarily raised concern is about the allocation of funding and scholarships which will ease the monetary pressures on the scholars.
+Australia has always allotted funds to international education sectors and is proposing to structure its funding even during these sad times.

-Allow us to shed light on a couple of workable options on how students can handle the COVID-19 challenges:
+Allow us to shed light on a couple of workable options for how students can handle the COVID-19 challenges:

 Stick to the path decided: There's no sure sure-shot method to forecast when the pandemic will end or when students will be able to do away with its effects.
 The only wise thing for the students to continue doing is to stick to their current plan of action and focus on the application process.
 Several Australian universities have extended their application window giving students enough time to choose whether studying in Australia is the most viable possibility for them or not.
 This way, students would not lose a year and can attend lectures online initially and later be allowed to join classes on campus.

 Explore universities with a nice COVID-19 response: Nearly every university in Australia has adopted solid measures to adapt to the new normal.
 The measures could vary from location to location and each university is choosing a totally different approach to assist students to have a smooth sail throughout their academic journey.
 Several universities in Australia have even reduced their tuition fees in response to the disaster caused by the novel coronavirus.